echedev/theseus-navigator/README.md

 ## Deep-links

-When a destination is requested by a platform, the following is happened for each navigator in hierarchy from the current destination up to the root:
+When a destination is requested by a platform, the following is happened for each navigator in the hierarchy from the current destination up to the root:

 - Current destination is updated according to requested deep-link destination.

 - If the `upwardDestinationBuilder` parameter is provided for the current destination, the navigator's stack is cleared before adding new destination.
 Otherwise the current destination is pushed to existing stack.

 ## Redirections